Minnetonka

 Street sweeper collecting fall leaves.

-Enhanced street sweeping is street sweeping beyond routine sweeping.
+On-going enhanced street sweeping is street sweeping beyond routine sweeping.
 Enhanced street sweeping also prioritizes sweeping where the most organic material like leaves and twigs are expected.
 Collecting organic material from streets before it enters the storm drains that lead to Holiday, Wing, and Rose Lakes reduces the amount of phosphorus and other pollutants entering the lakes.
-The City of Minnetonka plans to do a fall sweeping in the Holiday, Wing, and Rose sub-watersheds in addition to its routine spring street sweeping.
+The City of Minnetonka is currently doing an additional fall street sweeping in the Holiday, Wing, and Rose sub-watersheds in addition to its routine spring street sweeping.
 In the future, the watershed district will assess if additional sweeps are needed to help reach water quality goals for the lakes, and, if needed, how to implement additional sweeps.

 Resources